Seidler-Lab/nwxpl/README.md

 This pipeline can run 5 separate NWChem calculations using one job per structure, managed by python scipts.

-## The pipeline
+## Pipeline capabilities

 The NWChem calculations are the following (in order):

-1. Geomtry optimization
+1. Geomtry Optimization
 2. Ground State Calculation
 3. Valence-to-Core X-ray Emission Spectroscopy (VtC-XES)
 4. X-ray Absoprtion Near-Edge Fine Strcuture (XANES)